 So Bojo the Clown Prince has given us something to work towards that almost sounds like a good idea.
 We have dates, which are the earliest points by which certain activities can be done, but what do they mean in terms of rehearsals and who qualifies?

 Firstly, we need to explain our definition of professional musician.
 We feel that anyone who gets paid for a performance, no matter how infrequent, is a professional musician.
-If you are a weekend warrior, play in a social club every few weeks, or tour the world performing to thousands of screaming fans, we consider you a professional musician.
+If you are a weekend warrior getting a split of the door, play in a social club every few weeks for £50, or tour the world performing to thousands of screaming fans, we consider you a professional musician.

 Step 1 – 8th March / 29th March